PrinceNasit/Resume-Parser/README.md

 3. **Job extraction**: The tool enables to extract job title from input resume and matches with the exixting O*NET database.

 4. **Skill extraction and prediction**: It also extarct the skill from the resume as it contains projects and jobs and also accouding to it, it can predict the skills that user have.
-This can be done using
+This can be done using the dataset that we have created and trained a model to predict skills.
 <br>

 <div align="center">